How to Recreate Reddit with Dgraph and Vue.js

 Open

-and modify the contents to the following.<template> <PostList /> </template> <script lang="ts"> import { Component, Vue } from 'vue-property-decorator'; import PostList from '@/components/PostList.vue'; @Component({ components: { PostList } }) export default class Home extends Vue {} </script> <style lang="scss"></style>
+src/views/Home.vueand modify the contents to the following.<template> <PostList /> </template> <script lang="ts"> import { Component, Vue } from 'vue-property-decorator'; import PostList from '@/components/PostList.vue'; @Component({ components: { PostList } }) export default class Home extends Vue {} </script> <style lang="scss"></style>This should look familiar as the structure is almost identical to what we saw in the

-component.That’s it!
+PostListcomponent.That’s it!
 Now just run the dev server with

-to launch the updated app.yarn serve
+yarn serveto launch the updated app.yarn serve

 It should look something like the above screenshot.